Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 t-SNE Projections
 -----------

-With the LOO CV results we can generate t-SNE projections and scale the points by the probability prediction.
+With the LOO cross-validation results, we can generate t-SNE projections and scale the points by their predicted probabilities.

-First we generate the t-SNE projections and save the scatter point positions.
-This can be done using the built-in methods in the `Classifier <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html#pyBIA.ensemble_model.Classifier>`_ class.
+We first generate the t-SNE projections and save the scatter-point positions using the built-in methods of the `Classifier <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html#pyBIA.ensemble_model.Classifier>`_ class.

 .. code-block:: python